-An attacking, aggressive Dwyane Wade again gave the Heat more than he could manage for much of these playoffs.
-But collectively, the Big 3 especially LeBron James couldnt replicate its Game 4 gem in Sunday nights 114-104 loss.
+SAN ANTONIO -- An attacking, aggressive Dwyane Wade again gave the Heat more than he could muster for much of these playoffs.
+But collectively, the Big Three especially LeBron James couldnt replicate its Game 4 breakout.

-James and Wade each scored 25 points, but the perception of their nights differed dramatically, and justifiably so.
+James and Wade each scored 25 points in Game 5, but the perception of their nights differed, and justifiably so.

-Wade was the more efficient player, dishing out 10 assists and finishing 10 for 22 from the field, with two blocks, a steal and four rebounds.
+Wade was the more efficient player Sunday, dishing out 10 assists and finishing 10 for 22 from the field, with two blocks, a steal and four rebounds.

-James, meantime, didnt play to MVP standards by any measure.
-He had a nightmarish second half, shooting 2 for 11 and closing 8 for 22 from the field.
+James, meantime, had a nightmarish second half, shooting 2 for 11 and closing 8 for 22 from the field.
 And in the first half, he didnt make his usual impact in other facets of the game, going to halftime with one assist and no rebounds or steals.

-The Big Threes combined scoring total of 66 points was only nine off their output in Game 4.
-But unlike Game 4, none of the three could make a big enough imprint on this game defensively, each victimized at various times.
+The Big Threes combined scoring total of 66 points was 19 off its output in Game 4.
+And unlike Game 4, none of the three could make enough of an imprint on this game defensively, each victimized at various times.

 Everyone was taking turns breaking down our defense, Heat coach Erik Spoelstra said.
 Offensively, we werent very efficient.

-Danny Green, who opened opposite Wade, scored 24, and James who guarded an assortment of players didnt play at the level that allowed him to finish second in Defensive Player of the Year balloting.
+Danny Green, defended part of the game by Wade, scored 24, and James who guarded an assortment of players didnt play at the level that allowed him to finish second in Defensive Player of the Year balloting.

-He missed 8 of 9 shots during a lengthy stretch covering the entire third quarter and much of the fourth, including three misses of makeable shots during the Spurs 19-1 run to end the third and start the fourth.
+He missed 8 of 9 shots during a lengthy stretch covering the entire third quarter and much of the fourth, including three misses a 12-footer, a 5-footer and a layup -- during the Spurs 19-1 run to end the third and start the fourth.
 Boris Diaw did an especially effective job defending James.

 And after the Heat cut the Spurs lead to 11 soon after, James was called for a foul on a moving screen, negating a Ray Allen three-pointer with 2:23 left.